FarjadAkbar/turborepo-mui-ui/README.md

 To develop all apps and packages, run the following command:

 ```
-cd my-turborepo
-pnpm dev
+npm run dev
 ```

 ### Remote Caching

-Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.
+Turborepo can use a technique known as [Remote Caching]TR(https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.

 By default, Turborepo will cache locally.
 To enable Remote Caching you will need an account with Vercel.
 If you don't have an account you can [create one](https://vercel.com/signup), then enter the following commands:

 ```
-cd my-turborepo
 npx turbo login
 ```